md-ash-dot/rpsls-game/README.md

   - Go to the pages section and set branch to main and save.
   - Once done, the page provided link to the completed website.

-The live link can be found here - [Peak District Animal Shelter](https://md-ash-dot.github.io/peak-district-animal-shelter/)
+The live link can be found here - [ROCK PAPER SCISSORS LIZARD SPOCK](https://md-ash-dot.github.io/rpsls-game/)

 ## CREDITS

 ### CONTENT

-- The Love Running project done by Code Institute has been the code which was used to learn how to build this website. - [Love Running Project](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LR101+2021_T1/courseware/4a07c57382724cfda5834497317f24d5/f2db5fd401004fccb43b01a6066a5333/)
+- The Love Math project done by Code Institute has been the code which was used to learn how to build this website. - [Love Math Project](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LM101+2021_T1/courseware/2d651bf3f23e48aeb9b9218871912b2e/234519d86b76411aa181e76a55dabe70/)
-- Floating navigation elements with the direction inverted was with the help of this [Link](https://codepen.io/ConStambo/pen/WxRQVq)
+- All fonts used on the website. - [Link](https://fonts.google.com/)
-- Animation fill mode for hero-image was with the help of this [Link](https://developer.mozilla.org/en-US/docs/Web/CSS/animation-fill-mode)
+- Icons used for the game choice buttons. - [Link](https://icon-library.com/)